 Yes.
 Inform your family that you have changed your mind.
 If you need to make changes to your information or you decide you do not want to become an organ, tissue and eye donor and you want your name taken off the Donate Life Registry, write to: New York State Donate Life Registry, New York State Department of Health, 875 Central Avenue, Albany, NY 12206.

 No. The buying and selling of organs is illegal as part of the National Organ Transplant Act (Public Law 98-507)

 No set age limit exists for organ donation.
 At the time of death, the potential donor’s organs are evaluated to determine their suitability for donation.
-Individuals in their 80s have successfully donated organs including liver and kidneys to save the lives of others.
+Individuals in their 80s and 90s have successfully donated organs including liver and kidneys to save the lives of others.
 You must be 18 years of age to register through the state’s Donate life Registry.
 People of any age wishing to become organ and tissue donors should inform their families that they wish to donate.

 Many people are uncomfortable talking about death.
 Explain to your loved ones how your decision to donate at the time of your death will offer hope to others whose lives can be saved or enhanced through transplantation.

 A growing number of minorities are awaiting transplants throughout the United States.
 Certain diseases of the kidney, heart, lung, liver and pancreas are prevalent in minority communities.
 Many of these diseases may be treated through transplantation.
 While the distribution of organs to patients waiting is based on medical matching criteria, excluding a person’ s race, successful transplantation often is enhanced by the matching of organs between members of the same ethnic and racial group